-In the past long kameez worn by Indian Muslim and Punjabi women and sari was the traditional dress of Hindu women pairing it with top called choli / blouse.
-Rajasthani women wore long choli up to waist size, women of other cast like banzara and vaghri wore long blouse which covers stomach (somewhat look like ladies jacket) and that led to the way for the design of a shorter version of kameez.
+In the past, long kameez worn by Indian Muslim and Punjabi women and sari was the traditional dress of Hindu women pairing it with the top called choli/blouse.
+Rajasthani women wore long choli up to waist size, women of other casts like banzara and vaghri wore long blouse which covers stomach (somewhat look like ladies jacket) and that led to the way for the design of a shorter version of kameez.
 After that short length kameez came in to act and it became the part of ladies wear.
-Retro Indian girls used to wear it with long skirt in olden days.
+Retro Indian girls used to wear it with a long skirt in olden days.

 Vegetable dye short kurtis:

 These type of dying technique is done with help of Maddar’s root and Longwood trees to make the short silk and cotton kurta.

 The Insect name cocas are used to make such short kurtis.
 It is made using wools and silk to give red and orange color.

 Various minerals dye is used to make such kurtis, for example- iron buff.

 To give colorful effect on short kurtis different printings are used.

 Let’s see some of the basic handmade and machine made printing

 This printing is exactly same as stamp printing on a piece of paper here we use a wooden block with various design uniformly press on different fabrics and after that this type of short kurti finishes in the last form.
 These designs look good but not as perfect as machine printing and also a time-consuming process.

 Short kurtis stencil printing: